tdhopper/resume.tdhopper.com/markdown/resume.md

 #### [Lewis Cass](http://www.lewiscass.net), <i>Walton, IN</i><br/> High School Teacher, <i>September 2010-July 2015</i>

-* Taught courses including Physics, Computer Science & Software Engineering & Principles of Engineering.
+* Teaching courses including Physics, Computer Science & Software Engineering & Principles of Engineering
-* Developed, delivered and revised effective lessons.
+* Introduced multiple new courses to the school, including beta-teaching [PLTW](https://www.pltw.org/) Computer Science
-* Developed innovative materials and researched effective teaching methods and procedures.
+* Researching, developing, delivering and revising effective lessons
-* Created and mentored the Iron Kings, a FIRST Robotics team, who was able to advance to the World Championship in our rookie season.
+* Creating and mentoring the Iron Kings, a FIRST Robotics team, who were able to advance to the World Championship in our rookie season
-* Mentored the students in fundraising, software development, electrical wiring, etc. in the process of creating our robot.
+* Mentoring the team members in fundraising, software development, electrical wiring, etc. in the process of creating our robot

 Technical Experience
 --------------------